haechristine/TextualElementImpact/README.md

 | `'rating'`    | Rating given        |
 | `'review'`    | Review text         |

+More specifically, our analysis and predictive model will focus on the columns `'description'`, `'review'`, and `'ratings'`.

 ## Data Cleaning and Exploratory Data Analysis
 In order to make the given datasets easily accessible for our data science question, we will merge the 'ratings' and 'recipies' dataset into one cohesive master dataset.